Zigler21/RTS-FormGrab/README.md

 Hi.

 This is just a little script I made for my work.
-This is **really bad** python code for the software "RTS", you can find out what this is at http://wiki.readyticket.net/mw/index.php/Main_Page
+This is just some python code for the software "RTS", you can find out what this is at http://wiki.readyticket.net/mw/index.php/Main_Page